nraustin/startup/README.md

 ![Design image](wallStreetBetPlacedUI.png)
 ![Design image](wallstreetLeaderboardUI.png)

-This sequence diagram demonstrates how a bet is placed and broadcasted to the chat room and updated on the leaderboard, as well as a chat room message.
+This sequence diagram demonstrates how a bet is placed and broadcasted to the chat room then updated on the leaderboard.
+It also shows how a chat message is broadcasted.

 ```mermaid
 sequenceDiagram